mareksamaj/mareksamaj.github.io/how-i-work.markdown

 I highly value feedback, and welcome it.
 Thank you in advance!

 I work mostly remotely but I believe in value of meeting in-person.
-It's important for me to meet with people we work with from time to time.
+It's important for me to meet with people we work with.